inttter/iinter.me/src/pages/blog/posts/forza-horizon-3.md

 # Now

-I've aged 8 years since I first touched this game, and even *still*, I sometimes wipe the dust off of my Xbox (that, at this point, I don't know how long it's been since I've touched it), put the **Forza Horizon 3** disc inside of the cosnole, and boot up the game just to drive around for a little bit.
+I've aged 8 years since I first touched this game, and even *still*, I sometimes wipe the dust off of my Xbox (that, at this point, I don't know how long it's been since I've touched it), put the **Forza Horizon 3** disc inside of the console, and boot up the game just to drive around for a little bit.

 Not to mention, I have no problems playing online anymore, so I've tried going online here and there, and have had some amazing experiences cruising with others and playing minigames like *Infection* or *King*.
 You can ***still*** find full lobbies on this game after only a few seconds!